-What happens in Prince William County when the lease ends?
+What happens in Prince William County when the lease term ends?

 At the end of the lease term in Prince William County, either party can opt to end the tenancy.
 The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the owner wishes to end the lease, or conclude our property management services, please send us written notice as described in your management agreement.
+If the landlord wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
-This means that we will usually contact a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will typically contact a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.

-Sometimes circumstances arise which make a tenant to break the lease.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the rental owner.
+Sometimes circumstances arise that require a tenant to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities